Cavalier (magazine)

 Cavalier is an American magazine launched by Fawcett Publications in 1952 and which ran for decades, eventually evolving into a Playboy-style men's magazine.

-It has no connection with the Frank Munsey pulp The Cavalier, published in the early years of the 20th century.

 In its original format, Cavalier was planned by Fawcett to feature novelettes and novel excerpts by Fawcett's Gold Medal authors, including Richard Prather and Mickey Spillane.

 Editors

 During the 1950s, the magazine was edited by James B. O'Connell (1952–1958) and Bob Curran (1959).
 Editors in the 1960s included Frederic A. Birmingham (1962), Frank M. Robinson, Robert Shea (1966), and Alan R. LeMond (1967).
 Maurice DeWalt was the editor in 1973.

 Contributors

 Authors in the 1950s included Jimmy Breslin, Henry Kuttner, Clyde Beatty ("Tigers on the Loose"), and Stanley P. Friedman.
 During the 1960s, the magazine featured such writers as Nelson Algren, Isaac Asimov, Ray Bradbury, Robert Coover, Leonard Feather, Bruce Jay Friedman, Richard Gehman, Nat Hentoff, John Clellon Holmes, William Bradford Huie, Garson Kanin, Paul Krassner, John D. MacDonald, Alberto Moravia, Thomas Pynchon, Robert Shelton, Isaac Bashevis Singer, Theodore Sturgeon, William Tenn, and Colin Wilson.
 Some stories were reprints, such as Roald Dahl's "Man from the South" in the June 1960 issue.

 Film critic Manny Farber had a monthly column in the 1960s.
 Stephen King was a contributor during the 1970s, and his stories were also featured in Cavalier Yearbook.